jaiarobotics/jaiabot/src/doc/markdown/page55_vpn.md

 - paste the contents of the .conf above except for the interface private key part
 - replace the xxx with your IP address
 - click save
+- follow the steps above to add your public key to the server

 ### Making Your Life Easier (Optional)